vttresearch/quantum-computer-documentation/docs/limitations.md

 **Queue length**

-To ensure manageable wait times, the job queue can accommodate up to **100 concurrent jobs**.
+To ensure manageable wait times, the job queue can accommodate up to **100 sequential jobs**.
 Jobs when the queue reached its limit will be denied, triggering the following error message from the IQM client:

 ```bash